Welcome to the 2025 artAbility Showcase!

 A special thank you

-We would like to give a special thank you to the University of Idaho Arts Fee Grant, Inland Northwest Broadcasting and the Miller family for providing funding for the artAbility project this year.
+We would like to give a special thank you to Stepping Stones, Inc, Inland Northwest Broadcasting and the Miller family for providing funding for the artAbility project this year.
 Your generosity has afforded another year of artistic exploration and expression in the Moscow community.

 We would also like to thank all volunteers, local artists, natural supports, and CDHD staff and trainees who provided their expertise and support for the project. artAbility would not be possible without you!

-Watercolor Paper Weaving with EDCI 436 Secondary Art Methods students
+Painting with Nature with EDCI 436 Secondary Arts Methods students